heilcheng/medexplain-evals/scripts/README.md

 ### 📊 Data Processing

 #### `process_datasets.py`
-Processes and validates external medical datasets for use with MEQ-Bench.
+Processes and validates external medical datasets for use with MedExplain-Evals.

 **Usage:**
 ```bash